 • THE POWERS AND DUTIES OF DIRECTORS: Including the ability to bind the company and execute documents

 Did You Know… The Companies Act 2014, codify for the first time eight principal fiduciary duties of directors previously set out by judgments of the courts.

 • CONFLICTS OF INTEREST: How will to company respond if there is a conflict between a director’s personal interests and the interests of the company

 • COMPANY SEAL: How, where and when can it be used?

 • ARBITRATION CLAUSE: The clause will be trigger when internal disputes arise and will be settled through arbitration.

 Can my Company’s Constitution be Changed?

-If a company’s shareholders wish to amend, modify or revoke the standing constitution they must notify the Registrar of the Companies Registration Office within 10 working days of making any changes.
+Yes, a company’s constitution can be altered, but must first be approved by the members (shareholders) of the company in a AGM/EGM by passing a resolution.
+If the members of a company wish to amend, modify or revoke the standing constitution they must notify the Registrar of the Companies Registration Office within 10 working days of making any changes.
 An application must be filed by either a director or a shareholder; the court may consent to alter a company’s Constitution if it believes they’re justified in doing so.
 Following the judgement, a court-imposed alteration to the Constitution must be submitted to the CRO within 10 working days.

-It is recommended that you use licenced and experienced company formation agent and/or corporate service provider or Solicitor when attempting to amend a company Constitution.
+It is recommended that you use a licenced, experienced company formation agent and/or corporate service provider or Solicitor when attempting to amend a company Constitution.
 For more information, please refer to Alteration of Memorandum Articles of Association.

 For more information on any of the information covered in this article, please do not hesitate to contact a member of our Company Secretarial Team on +353 1 6461625 or email us at email@example.com